Nyayam Kavali

 Nyayam Kaavali is a 1981 Indian Telugu-language legal drama film directed by A. Kodandarami Reddy.
 The film is based on D. Kameswari's novel Kotta Malupu.
 It stars Sarada, Chiranjeevi, Radhika, and Jaggayya.
 The film was remade in Hindi as Mujhe Insaaf Chahiye in 1983, in Kannada as Keralida Hennu in 1984, in Tamil as Vidhi in 1984 and in Malayalam as Thaalam Thettiya Tharattu (1983).

 Plot

-Bharathi Devi was followed, loved, and subsequently cheated by Suresh.
-They even have sexual encounters, resulting in Radhika becoming pregnant.
-When this is informed to her parents, they refuse to accept and want her to get an abortion.
-She refuses and approaches Lawyer Sakunthala.
-Her lawyer files a case in court.
-Defense lawyer Dayanidhi happens to be the father of Suresh.
-In spite of his skills, the truth prevails and Bharathi wins.